Shaswattiwari/telegram_bot/README.md

-# README for Telegram Bot with Speech and Image Processing
+# Telegram Bot with Speech and Image Processing

 This Python project aims to create a Telegram bot capable of processing text, speech, and images using natural language processing (NLP) and optical character recognition (OCR) techniques.
 The bot leverages pre-trained language models and OCR tools to generate responses and extract text from various input sources.